Cat-scratch disease

-Cat-scratch disease (CSD) or felinosis is an infectious disease that most often results from a scratch or bite of a cat.
+Cat-scratch disease (CSD) is an infectious disease that most often results from a scratch or bite of a cat.
 Symptoms typically include a non-painful bump or blister at the site of injury and painful and swollen lymph nodes.
 People may feel tired, have a headache, or a fever.
 Symptoms typically begin within 3–14 days following infection.

-Cat-scratch disease is caused by the bacterium Bartonella henselae which is believed to be spread by the cat's saliva.
+Cat-scratch disease is caused by the bacterium Bartonella henselae, which is believed to be spread by the cat's saliva.
 Young cats pose a greater risk than older cats.
-Occasionally dog scratches or bites may be involved.
+The disease can be passed to a human from dog scratches or bites, but this is relatively rare.
 Diagnosis is generally based on symptoms.
 Confirmation is possible by blood tests.

 The primary treatment is supportive.
-Antibiotics speed healing and are recommended in those with severe disease or immune problems.
+Antibiotics speed healing and are recommended in those with severe disease or immune system problems.
 Recovery typically occurs within 4 months but can require a year.
-About 1 in 10,000 people are affected.
+It affects approximately 1 in 10,000 people.
 It is more common in children.